Your Guide to a Weekend in Disneyland Paris

 Discoveryland is all things outer space and science and located to the right of the Castle.

 In Buzz Lightyear Laser Blast, you have to shoot targets with lasers to defeat Zorg.
 It’s brilliant for kids (or competitive adults) as it keeps track of your scores as you zap through it.
-You can use your Fastpass on this, we didn’t even though our wait time was around 35mins it moved quickly.
+You can buy a Disney Premier Access on this, we didn’t even though our wait time was around 35mins it moved quickly.

 Star Wars Hyperspace Mountain was so good we went on it twice, and it was even better the second time as you really feel like you’re being blasted through space.
 We went straight after breakfast so our wait time was only about 5mins.